 Tip Two – The right sized Balance Bike

 The Balance Bike relies on the kids propelling and stopping the bike using their feet (rather than pedals).
-Therefore it is very important that the bike is the correct size.
+Therefore it is very important that the bike is the correct size and the seat is adjusted to the correct height.
 When sitting on the seat a child needs to be able to touch the ground and have a slight bend at their knees.
-This will help them be effecient with their leg movement and makes sure they can slow the momentum of the bike and stop using their feet.
+This will help them be effecient with their leg movement when propeling the bike and makes sure they can slow the momentum of the bike and stop using their feet.

 Tip Three – Let them learn in appropriate environments and terrain